a brief intro

 - When you die in the game you are returned to your “spawn point” which is either the place where you first started the game or your created “bed” which resets this feature.
 This can be a very long way from where you were mining diamonds.

 - You return, however, with empty pockets.
 I once acquired a set of golden horse armor from a treasure chest in a mine only to have a waterfall push me into lava and kill me.
-My beautiful armor lost forever.
+My beautiful horse armor, lost forever. (or until I found another set)

 - You can easily become lost.
 Tutorials have lots of advice for finding your way and keeping track of your surroundings, but it is extremely easy to get lost, both under and above ground, and find yourself a long way from safety at nightfall.
 One should always carry the means of creating a quick shelter with them on any overland (or underland) trek.